 Tim Knewitz is Argonne National Laboratory’s Chief Financial Officer and Senior Director of Argonne’s Financial Management and Procurement Services directorate.
 Tim has extensive experience working with the U.S. Department of Energy and the national lab complex, and is a member of the National Laboratories CFO Executive Council.
 He was at Sandia National Laboratories for 30 years, where he served as the Chief Financial Officer since 2017.
 Tim is a Certified Public Accountant.
 He has Master of Accountancy and Bachelor of Accountancy degrees from New Mexico State University.

-Chief Communications Officer/Director of Communications & Public Affairs
+Chief Communications Officer/Senior Director of Communications & Public Affairs

 Leslie Krohn joined Argonne National Laboratory in 2018 to lead the Communications and Public Affairs division.
 Prior to working at Argonne, Leslie held leadership roles in communications and marketing at Nielsen, Sara Lee, GE and Accenture.
 She earned a Master of Science in Integrated Marketing Communication at Northwestern University’s Medill School of Journalism, and a bachelor’s degree in American Studies from the University of Notre Dame.